Opens an external site in a new window

 30 # clean up temporary files

-31 rm "${OUTPUT_DIR}""/favicon_unoptimised.png"
+31 rm "${OUTPUT_DIR}""/favicon_unoptimized.png"

-32 rm "${OUTPUT_DIR}""/apple-touch-icon_unoptimised.png"
+32 rm "${OUTPUT_DIR}""/apple-touch-icon_unoptimized.png"

-33 rm "${OUTPUT_DIR}""/icon-192_unoptimised.png"
+33 rm "${OUTPUT_DIR}""/icon-192_unoptimized.png"

-34 rm "${OUTPUT_DIR}""/icon-512_unoptimised.png"
+34 rm "${OUTPUT_DIR}""/icon-512_unoptimized.png"

 This file will probably need tab indentation instead of spaces.

-4. In the Terminal change to the directory which you want the favicon created in and then run the script with the following command:
+4. In the Terminal, change to the directory which you want the favicon created in and then run the script with the following command:

-sh optimised-favicon-generator.sh input-favicon.svg
+sh optimized-favicon-generator.sh input-favicon.svg

 Update input-favicon.svg to the actual path of your SVG input favicon.

 5. Your favicons are now production ready.
 See the article by Andrey Sitnik on six files that fit most favicon needs for additional help.
-Here we generated five optimised files (using naming conventions from that post).
+Here we generated five optimized files (using naming conventions from that post).
 The sixth file is a manifest.json file which that article can help you create.
 See the SvelteKit favicon video to check where you need to save the files to use them with SvelteKit.
 There is also an Astro JS favicon video.

 🗳 Poll #